brian32768/rfr-test/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.<br />
 Open [http://localhost:1234](http://localhost:1234) to view it in the browser;
 it should open automatically.

-The page will reload if you make edits.<br>
+The Web page will reload if you make edits.<br />
-You will also see any lint errors in the console.
+You will also see lint errors in the console.

 Since this is just hackery there is no provision to test or deploy.